 I have touched on this subject several times for M.E.
 Support, such as in the article M.E.
 My Story.
 Life with a chronic illness is incredibly complex and challenging, therefore struggling mentally is completely ‘normal’ and understandable.
 I attempted suicide having decided that I’d reached the end of my fight, and I could also see what M.E. was doing to the people around me.
 Each case is very different, but for me it wasn’t a rash decision, although I’m obviously glad that I pulled through.
 It taught me things that only I can truly understand, along with enabling me to help others in a similar situation.

-It is now twenty-three years later and I do still struggle, although the ‘triggers’ for these negative thoughts have changed over time.
+It is now twenty-four years later and I do still struggle, although the ‘triggers’ for these negative thoughts have changed over time.
 I am more emotional these days (which I’ll put down to hormones!) but that kind of relief can be a double-edged sword.
 Crying and shouting might let out some of my worries, but it can fuel the darker matters hidden away.
 I try to be more open, but sometimes it’s either hard to put my feelings into words, or I become numb from mental exhaustion.

 What helps one person might not be the same for another, but here is my advice to anyone with suicidal thoughts:

 - Talk to someone.
 Visit your doctor, reach out to a loved one, contact a fellow M.E. sufferer, or call the Samaritans.
-The ME Association Helpline Service is available every day, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
+The ME Association Telephone Helpline is available every day, during the hours of 10am-12noon, 2pm-4pm and 7pm-9pm.
 Action for M.E. has a Crisis, Support and Advocacy Service for anyone living with or supporting someone with M.E.
 There isn't a right or wrong thing to say, and you might not even feel ready to accept help yet, but just open up the line of communication.